 The general criteria for effective addiction treatment are always the same.
 A program needs to be supportive, non-confrontational, and adaptable.
 It should be flexible enough to conform to the needs of each individual and to address the physical, mental, and emotional aspects of addiction.
 The following is a look at several different methods for addressing substance abuse.

-Effective treatment should be continued for a prolonged period of time and should attend to all of an individual’s treatment needs, no just his or her addiction.
+Effective treatment should be continued for a prolonged period of time and should attend to all of an individual's treatment needs, not just his or her addiction.
 That means dealing with mental and physical health issues, social issues, and family issues.
 An effective treatment program should also recognize the value of both medication and cognitive therapies in both short- and long-term recovery.